 Design makes it more difficult to clean

-If you’re a newly-hatched baker/pastry chef, try the Calphalon Nonstick Bakeware Set (found here) for a good selection at a great price point.
-If you’ve been baking for a while and are looking for something unique and special to add to your collection, consider adding the Nordic Ware 70th Anniversary Crown Bundt® Pan (available here) to your other tried and true pans.
+If you’re a newly-hatched baker/pastry chef, try the Calphalon Nonstick Bakeware Set (found on Amazon) for a good selection at a great price point.
+If you’ve been baking for a while and are looking for something unique and special to add to your collection, consider adding the Nordic Ware 70th Anniversary Crown Bundt Pan (available at Sur La Table) to your other tried and true pans.

 What to Look for in a Baking Pan

 Depending on the baked goods you're planning to make, you'll likely need a specific type of baking pan.
 Some of these pans, of course, are multi-purpose.
 Besides the standard square and rectangular roasting pans and baking dishes, there are also cake pans, bundt pans, loaf pans, muffin tins, jelly roll pans, doughnut pans, pie pans, springform pans, tart pans, and more.

 Equally important to the type of baking pan is the material it's made of.
 You'll commonly find glass, metal, silicone, and ceramic—each with its pros and cons.
 For instance, glass pans conduct heat well, while silicone ones often don't; however, the latter are great for cupcakes and muffins because they're nonstick.
 Ceramic pans also conduct heat evenly, but unglazed ones need to be seasoned; metal pans are the most common and most versatile.
 Furthermore, within these categories there are variations.
 For instance, under metal alone there are several different types: aluminum, anodized aluminum, stainless steel, insulated, nonstick, and more.